csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **create function** dept count (_dept name_ **varchar**(20)) **returns** integer **language** C **external name** ’/usr/avi/bin/dept count’

 In general, the external language procedures need to deal with null values in parameters (both **in** and **out**) and return values.
 They also need to communicate failure/success status, to deal with exceptions.
-This information can be commu- nicated by extra parameters: an **sqlstate** value to indicate failure/success status, a parameter to store the return value of the function, and indicator variables for each parameter/function result to indicate if the value is null.
+This information can be communicated by extra parameters: an **sqlstate** value to indicate failure/success status, a parameter to store the return value of the function, and indicator variables for each parameter/function result to indicate if the value is null.
 Other mechanisms are possible to handle null values, for example by passing pointers instead of values.
 The exact mechanisms depend on the database.
 However, if a function does not deal with these situations, an extra line **parameter style general** can be added to the declaration to indicate that the external procedures/functions take only the arguments shown and do not handle null values or exceptions.

 Functions defined in a programming language and compiled outside the database system may be loaded and executed with the database-system code.

 **180 Chapter 5 Advanced SQL**

 However, doing so carries the risk that a bug in the program can corrupt the database internal structures, and can bypass the access-control functionality of the database system.
-Database systems that are concerned more about efficient per- formance than about security may execute procedures in such a fashion.
-Database systems that are concerned about security may execute such code as part of a sep- arate process, communicate the parameter values to it, and fetch results back, via interprocess communication.
-However, the time overhead of interprocess communication is quite high; on typical CPU architectures, tens to hundreds of thousands of instructions can execute in the time taken for one interprocess com- munication.
+Database systems that are concerned more about efficient performance than about security may execute procedures in such a fashion.
+Database systems that are concerned about security may execute such code as part of a separate process, communicate the parameter values to it, and fetch results back, via interprocess communication.
+However, the time overhead of interprocess communication is quite high; on typical CPU architectures, tens to hundreds of thousands of instructions can execute in the time taken for one interprocess communication.

 If the code is written in a “safe” language such as Java or C#, there is another possibility: executing the code in a **sandbox** within the database query execution process itself.
 The sandbox allows the Java or C# code to access its own memory area, but prevents the code from reading or updating the memory of the query execution process, or accessing files in the file system.
 (Creating a sandbox is not possible for a language such as C, which allows unrestricted access to memory through pointers.)
 Avoiding interprocess communication reduces function call overhead greatly.